codefl0w/mtkclient-windows-installer/README.md

 <img width="256" height="256" alt="logo_512" src="https://github.com/user-attachments/assets/c1cfa62d-f3d1-4527-a90e-253ea466d2fb" />

-Fully automated installer for mtkclient on Windows built with Python.
+Fully automated installer for MTKClient on Windows built with Python.
 Automatically installs all required dependencies for MTKClient [based on the official guide.](https://github.com/bkerler/mtkclient/blob/main/README-WINDOWS.md)

 MTKClient is the work of [bkerler](https://github.com/bkerler) and all of its contributors and is licensed under GNU GPL v3.
 This tool was built after bkerler's approval, including the usage of the installer icon.